google/deepvariant/README.md

   --output_gvcf=/output/YOUR_OUTPUT_GVCF \
   --num_shards=$(nproc) \ **This will use all your cores to run make_examples.
 Feel free to change.**
   --logging_dir=/output/logs \ **Optional.
 This saves the log output for each stage separately.
+  --haploid_contigs="chrX,chrY" \ **Optional.
+Heterozygous variants in these contigs will be re-genotyped as the most likely of reference or homozygous alternates.
+For a sample with karyotype XY, it should be set to "chrX,chrY" for GRCh38 and "X,Y" for GRCh37.
+For a sample with karyotype XX, this should not be used.
+  --par_regions_bed="/input/GRCh3X_par.bed" \ **Optional.
+If --haploid_contigs is set, then this can be used to provide PAR regions to be excluded from genotype adjustment.
+Download links to this files are available in this page.
   --dry_run=false **Default is false.
 If set to true, commands will be printed out but not executed.
 ```
+For details on X,Y support, please see [DeepVariant haploid support](docs/deepvariant-haploid-support.md).

 To see all flags you can use, run: `docker run
 google/deepvariant:"${BIN_VERSION}"`